efmerlano/efmerlano.github.io/_pages/cv.md

 Education
 ======
-* Ph.D (c) in Economics, Queen Mary University of London
+* Ph.D. in Economics, Queen Mary University of London
 * M.Res. (with Distinction) in Economics, Queen Mary University of London
 * M.A. in Economics, Universidad del Rosario
 * B.A. in Economics, Universidad del Rosario